 ownership and control of the book, makes self-publishing an attractive option for many writers.

-platform.
+larger platform.
 Many self-published authors either lack the business knowledge, desire or ability to promote their work after it's published.
-As a result, the books
+As a result,

-fair poorly, generating few, if any, profits.
-Even with traditional publishing houses, typically only sixty percent of published books ever realize a substantial
+the books may fair poorly, generating few, if any, profits.
+Even with traditional publishing houses, typically only sixty percent of published books ever

 With traditional publishing, most rights to the author’s work are owned by the publisher for the contract period.
 Sometimes the book won't be released for